10 Easy-to-Grow Herbs for a Thriving Kitchen Garden

 3. Chives

-Chives need 6 hours of sunlight and do really well indoors and in containers near a windowsill.
+Chives are an excellent herb for beginner gardeners.
+Chives need 6 hours of sunlight and do well indoors and in containers near a bright windowsill.
+Water frequently and make sure the soil is well-drained!

 4. Mint